kursion/resources/GW2/STRATS.md

 You can dodge sword swipe.
 *Phase 2*: target ritualist first, then mindblade.
 And when focused by mob kite them away.
+There is no timer, so even only 3 people can kill him...
 ```